charlesclz03/flowforge/DOCS/atomic-design/ATOMIC_REFACTOR_SUMMARY.md

 ## Migration Guide

-For developers working on FlowForge:
+For developers working on Freestyla:

 ### Adding New Components